toslunar/chainer/docs/source/glance.rst

 Next, we need to define the neural network for inclusion in our model.
 For our mushrooms, we'll chain together two fully-connected, :class:`~chainer.links.Linear`, hidden layers between the input and output layers.

-As an activation function, we'll use standard Rectified Linear Units (:meth:`~chainer.functions.relu`).
+As an activation function, we'll use standard Rectified Linear Units (:func:`~chainer.functions.relu`).

 .. code-block:: python